bradcypert/sandalwood/content/blog/writing-a-b+-tree-in-zig.md

 logarithmic performance, range queries, or plan to scale beyond memory limits."
 ---

-# Building a Production-Ready B+ Tree in Zig: A Deep Dive into LowkeyDB

 When building an embedded database, one of the most critical decisions is choosing the right data structure for storage and retrieval.
 After implementing a complete B+ tree from scratch in Zig for LowkeyDB, I want to share the journey, the challenges, and the (hopefully) elegant solutions that emerged.

 ## What is a B+ Tree and Why Should You Care?